NCEAS/eml/docs/eml-semantic-annotation-primer.md

 </rdf:RDF>

 ```
-_Note: The subject described in the `rdf:Description` `about=` element attribute should ideally be a globally unique URI issued for 'adam.shepherd'.
-The URL for Adam's ORCID ID would be a good candidate for filling this role.
+_Note: The subject described in the `rdf:Description` `about=` element attribute should ideally be a globally unique URI issued for 'eric.seabloom'.
+The URL for Eric's ORCID ID would be a good candidate for filling this role.
 Methods for constructing this HTTP URI are being developed by EDI, NCEAS, and others, for referencing datasets and their components (e.g. specific attributes), in their various sponsored data repositories.
 Unlike EML, there are not restrictions on re-using "identifiers" in this way_

 <a name="logical-consistency"></a>